Atomic Mass Calculator

 Some atoms are unstable and might only last for a limited time before ejecting some components and turning into something else.
 You can learn more about the decay of radioactive atoms in our half-life calculator.

-And if you are still curious, you may want to check out the electronegativity calculator.
+And if you are still curious, you may want to check out the electronegativity calculator or our effective nuclear charge calculator.